MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/porting-apps/porting-overview.md

 ## Recommended project targets

-It's important to keep your projects up-to-date, whether or not your porting an app to another target device.
+It's important to keep your projects up to date, whether your porting an app to another target device.
 Refer to the engine-based resources listed below for our current recommendations.

 ### Unity